 - Serve topped with a drizzle of dairy free creamer, yogurt or olive oil, chopped fresh herbs of choice, pomegranate seeds, and a sprinkle of salt and pepper.
 You could also serve the soup with rice or quinoa and top with a protein of your choice, such as crispy tofu or crispy chickpeas.

-*If you are a bit shy with spice, only use 1-1½ tsp of Berbere.
+*If you are a bit shy with spice, only use 1-1½ teaspoon of Berbere.
 You can always add more after blending if you wish.
 See the post for substitution suggestions.